tremaines/org-asset-trading/README.md

 ### To get started with the database

-I found it easiest just to manually add a unit first and then add an admin user either throught the terminal or the GUI that comes with MariaDB.
+I found it easiest just to manually add a unit first and then add an admin user either through the terminal or the GUI that comes with MariaDB.
 Add the first unit:
 ```sql
 INSERT INTO units(unit_name, credits) VALUES ("IT Administration", 1000);